 The Freedom Trail is known as one of the best dog-friendly urban hikes in the country, and your fur-pup is welcome everywhere except indoors.
 If you have another human with you, one person can wait outside in one of Boston's many green spaces while the other goes in.

-With 16 historic sites along the trail, there's no lack of interesting and iconic sights to see including Boston Common, with its 2 pawsome off-leash dog parks, the Massachusetts State House and Park Street Church, to Fanueil Hall and Old North Church, ending with "Old Ironsides," the USS Constitution, and Bunker Hill in Charlestown across the Charles River.
+With 16 historic sites along the trail, there's no lack of interesting and iconic sights to see including Boston Common, the Massachusetts State House and Park Street Church, to Fanueil Hall and Old North Church, ending with "Old Ironsides," the USS Constitution, and Bunker Hill in Charlestown across the Charles River.
 You'll find many places to get scrumptious food and drink along the way, along with restrooms, coin-operated self-service toilets open 24 hours, and water fountains and benches.

 This is an urban trail, with both cement and brick sidewalks that can be hard on feet and joints.
 Be sure to wear good shoes and consider booties for the pups to protect their paws from hot pavement and sharp brick corners.
 In summer, Boston gets hot and humid, and although there are lots of places to stop for water, it's a good idea to carry some, as well as to wear a hat.